-- Termly meetings with the class teacher to discuss SEND support plans provide an ideal opportunity to share ideas and provide strategies that you can use to support your child at home. - The SENCO is always keen to provide any resources that you can use with your child at home.
-Previously this has included auditory memory games, RWI flash cards, letter and number formation sheets, coloured overlays and pencil grips. - Parent Workshops on offer include: - Phonics work shop - Math's workshop
+- Termly meetings with the class teacher to discuss SEND support plans provide an ideal opportunity to share ideas and provide strategies that you can use to support your child at home.

+- The SENCO is always keen to provide any resources that you can use with your child at home.
+Previously this has included key words, RWI flash cards, letter and number formation sheets, coloured overlays and pencil grips.

+- Parent Workshops on offer include:

+- Phonics work shop

+- o Math's workshop

+- Toilet training